felix-hilden/sphinx-codeautolink/docs/src/reference.rst

     which seems to work for as a default for other types as well.
   - ``:collapse:``: make the table collapsible (using a "details" HTML tag)

-- :code:`.. concat-blocks:: [mode]`: Toggle literal block concatenation.
+- :code:`.. autolink-concat:: [mode]`: Toggle literal block concatenation.
   Concatenated code blocks are treated as a continuous source, so that imports and statements in previous blocks affect later blocks.
   Concatenation is begun at the directive, not applied retroactively.